lyvinhhung/Udacity-Data-Analyst-Nanodegree/p7 - Design and Analyze A:B Testing /README.md

 ##### 1.3.1 Number of Samples vs. Power
 > Indicate whether you will use the Bonferroni correction during your analysis phase, and give the number of pageviews you will need to power you experiment appropriately.

 No, I did not use Bonferronicorrection during my analysis phase.
+The metrics in the test has high correlation (covariant) and the Bonferroni correction will be too conservative to it.

 After much consideration from back-of-the-envelope calculation, I realised the amount of pageview for retention as evaluation metrics would need almost half-a-year for testing even if we direct 50% of traffic to that experiment, which is completely not a economic feasible timeline for a A/B Testing result.
 Therefore, I have iterate my evaluation metrics and use Gross Conversion and Net Conversion as evaluation metrics.
 Using [Evan Miller](http://www.evanmiller.org/ab-testing/sample-size.html), the result can be referred below:

 ```